Smart-Ace-Designs/Show-DemoForm/Readme.md

 ``dotnet publish -f net7.0-windows -v q -nologo -o ..\Release\STS; dotnet clean -f net7.0-windows -v q -nologo``
 - The compiled executable will be created in the *Release\STS* subdirectory of your local repository directory.
 This location can be changed by modifying the ``-o`` parameter in the above command.
 - The latest [Microsoft .NET 7.x Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) will be required on any computer used to run the executable.

+Microsoft .NET 8.x Framework
+- Open a supported command shell and navigate to the *Build* subdirectory in your local repository directory.
+- Run the following command from within your *Build* subdirectory:<br>
+``dotnet publish -f net8.0-windows -v q -nologo -o ..\Release\LTS; dotnet clean -f net8.0-windows -v q -nologo``
+- The compiled executable will be created in the *Release\LTS* subdirectory of your local repository directory.
+This location can be changed by modifying the ``-o`` parameter in the above command.
+- The latest [Microsoft .NET 8.x Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) will be required on any computer used to run the executable.

 ## Executable Notes
 - When the executable file is run it will extract all resource files that were included in the compilation process to a unique temporary extraction directory in the user's profile directory.